Mumbai Fire Brigade: Major and Notable Incidents

-In 2015, the Mumbai Fire Brigade responded to a fire that broke out in a multistorey building, Goluk Niwas, in Kalbadevi, Mumbai, which was caused by a short-circuit that ignited flammable chemicals stored in the building.
+In 2015, the Mumbai Fire Brigade responded to a fire that broke out in a multistorey building, Gokul Niwas, in Kalbadevi, Mumbai, which was caused by a short-circuit that ignited flammable chemicals stored in the building.
 Three fire officers, Deputy CFO Sudhir Amin, Station Officer MM Desai and Assistant Divisional Fire Officer SW Rane, were killed while fighting the fire, and Chief Fire Officer Sunil Nesarikar sustained serious injuries.
 Fire brigades were initially unable to respond to the fire because of vehicles, hand carts, and obstacles blocking the narrow roads leading to the building, and ultimately, only two brigades could simultaneously access the site of the fire.
 Following the incident, the MCGM established a seven-member panel to investigate the reason behind the multiple deaths of fire brigade officers in the incident.